GenericMappingTools/pygmt/doc/external_resources.md

-# User Contributed Resources
+# External Resources

-Below is a curated collection of user contributed PyGMT resources.
+Below is a curated collection of external PyGMT resources.

 *To add your contribution to this collection, submit a recommendation via a [pull request](https://github.com/GenericMappingTools/pygmt/blob/master/doc/user_contributions.md).*